Namraj14/Omni-Channel-Case-Routing/README.md

-# Omni-Channel-Case-Routing
-Salesforce Service Cloud implementation demonstrating automated Case Assignment Rules, Queue-based routing, and Omni-Channel work distribution to support agents.

 # Salesforce Omni-Channel Case Routing

 ## Overview

-This project demonstrates automated Case Routing in Salesforce Service Cloud using Omni-Channel.
-The solution automatically assigns Cases to the appropriate Queue based on business rules and delivers them in real-time to available support agents.
+This project demonstrates how Salesforce Service Cloud automatically routes Cases to the correct support agents using:

-## Business Scenario

-A customer submits a support Case.

-- If the Issue Category is **Bug**, the Case is routed to the **Engineering Escalations** queue.
-- All other Cases are routed to the **Tier 1 Support** queue.

-Once the Case reaches the queue, Omni-Channel identifies an available agent and pushes the Case directly to them for immediate action.
+- Case Assignment Rules
+- Queues
+- Omni-Channel
+- Service Channels
+- Routing Configurations
+- Presence Statuses
+- Presence Configurations

+The goal is to eliminate manual case assignment and ensure support requests are delivered to the right agent in real time.

 ---

+# Business Scenario

+When a customer creates a Case:

+- If `Issue_Category__c = Bug`, the Case should be routed to the **Engineering Escalations** queue.
+- All other Cases should be routed to the **Tier 1 Support** queue.

+Once the Case reaches the appropriate queue, Omni-Channel identifies an available agent and pushes the Case directly to them.

+---

-## Solution Architecture
+# Architecture

 ```text
 Customer Creates Case